 Have a taste of these spicy and flavorful Korean beef lettuce wraps through this wonderful ssam-making endeavor.
-Paired with Korean side dishes and drinks, it’s sure to get your mouths full and your heart happy.
+Paired with Korean side dishes and drinks, it’s sure to make your mouth full and your heart happy.

 Have your own special recipe to share?
 Submit Your Recipe Today!